MQuaresma/Personal-Website/README.md

 # Personal Website
-Personal website/blog used as a portofolio and developed with the aim of learning HTML & CSS and playing with some Javascript frameworks.
+Personal website/blog used as a portofolio and developed with the aim of learning full stack development.

 ## Set up